c-wenlong/cellular-automata/docs/README.md

 The simulation progresses in cycles, where each cycle involves randomly selecting a grid cell and executing the behavior logic for the entity in that cell.
 This process includes movement, eating, potential starvation, reproduction, and overcrowding checks.

-The simulation continues as long as there are wolves or sheep present in the grid, reflecting an ongoing ecosystem.
+The simulation continues as long as there are **BOTH** wolves and sheep present in the grid, reflecting an ongoing ecosystem.
 However, if one species goes extinct, the dynamics change significantly, demonstrating the interdependence of species within ecosystems.

+In the case the sheep goes extinct, the wolves cannot find prey to eat, and therefore will eventually go extinct.
+However, assuming that plants will never go extinct (the case is very rare), the sheep can still coexist alongside the plants in an equilibrium.

 ## Simulation Environment Variations